bchugg/bchugg.github.io/index.md

 at Oxford, where I studied topics at the intersection of spectral graph theory and geometry. <a href="files/ox_thesis.pdf">Here</a> is my thesis on the subject.

 In 2018, I spent some time at <a href="http://www.riken.jp/en/research/labs/aip/" rel='nofollow'>RIKEN AIP</a>
-in Tokyo, where I was  lucky to work with <a href="http://www.prefield.com/index.html" rel='nofollow'>Dr. Maehara</a>
+in Tokyo, where I was  lucky to work with <a href="http://www.prefield.com/index.html" rel='nofollow'>Takanori Maehara</a>
 as part of the Discrete Optimization Unit.

 My undergraduate was spent at the University of British Columbia studying mathematics and computer science, where I was immensely fortunate to be